Two trams, made in Preston in the 1930s, running in Blackpool Heritage Tram fleet Easter 2013.

 The unmodified Heritage Trams operate from special stops.
 Click here for Blackpool Transport website details of Heritage Tram tickets and stop locations.

-Photo of Blackpool Balloon Tram made in Preston and modified doors for the new stops - known as the B Fleet.
+Photo of Blackpool 'Balloon' Tram made in Preston and with modified doors for the stops on the new light rail tracks - these modified trams are known as the B Fleet.
 Photo taken 2011.
-Don't know what the livery will be in 2013.

 The factory in Strand Road produced more trams than any other factory in Britain.
 Trams were built in Dick, Kerr Works on Strand Road in Preston.